AutoGAN-based Dimension Reduction for Privacy Preservation: Experiments and Discussion

 \subsection{Privacy}

-Figure \ref{fig:distresult} illustrates the average distances between original images and reconstructed images (taken from the output of the Re-constructor) on testing data with different $\epsilon$ constraints for seven dimensions and single-level authentication.
-The achieved distances (red lines) are always larger than the hyper-parameter $\epsilon$ (black dotted lines) where $\epsilon$ is less than 0.063 for YaleB and 0.384 for AT\&T. Due to the fact that the Re-constructor is trained using the training dataset (we consider the adversary can reach the model and the training data), our framework can only force the distance within a certain range.
-Specifically, the distances varies from 0.059 to 0.063 for YaleB and from 0.03839 to 0.03841 for AT\&T. The intersection between the red line and the dotted black line points out the largest distance our framework can achieve.
-The method satisfies $\epsilon-DR$ privacy with $\epsilon$ values of 0.0384 for YaleB and 0.063 for AT\&T. Figure \ref{fig:reconstruction} demonstrates some samples and their corresponding reconstructions in single-level authentication and seven dimensions.
-The reconstructed images are nearly identical, thus making it visually hard to recognize the identity of an individual.
+In this study, the Euclidean distance is used to measure the distance between original and reconstructed images: $dist(x,\hat{x}) = ||x-\hat{x}||^2$.
+Figure \ref{fig:distresult} illustrates the average distances between original images and reconstructed images on testing data with different $\epsilon$ constraints (other setting parameters: seven dimensions, single-level authentication, and VGG19 structure).
+The achieved distances (red lines) are larger than the hyper-parameter $\epsilon$ (black dotted lines) where $\epsilon$ is less than 0.035 for AT\&T, 0.052 for YaleB and 0.067 for CelebA.
+Thus, our framework can satisfy $\epsilon$-DR with $\epsilon$ of above values.
+Due to the fact that the re-constructor obtained some information (we consider the adversary can reach the model and the training data), we can only set the distance constraint $\epsilon$ within a certain range as shown in \ref{fig:distresult}.
+The intersection between the red line and the dotted black line points out the largest distance our framework can achieve.
+Since the mean of the target distribution is set to be the same as the mean of training dataset, reconstructed images will be close to the mean of training dataset which we believe it will enlarge the distance and expose less individual information.
+Thus, the range of epsilon can be estimated base on the expectation of the distance between testing samples and the mean of training data.
+In addition, the first section of Table \ref{table:visualization} demonstrates some samples and their corresponding reconstructions in single-level authentication and seven dimensions with different achieved accuracies and distances.
+The reconstructed images could be nearly identical, thus making it visually difficult to recognize the identity of an individual.